mattbriggs/content-feature/ex-010/application_docs.md

         F -.-> L
         G -.-> L
         H -.-> L
+        I -.-> L
     end
 ```

 ### Workflow Description:

 1. **Start**: The entry point of the application.
-2. **Load Config**: The `config_loader.py` loads directories to search from a YAML configuration file.
+2. **Load Config**: Loads directories from a YAML configuration file.
-3. **Find Markdown Files**: The `markdown_finder.py` module searches the specified directories for markdown files.
+3. **Find Markdown Files**: Searches directories for markdown files.
-   - If no markdown files are found, an error is logged, and the process ends.
-4. **Process Markdown Files**: The `markdown_processor.py` analyzes the markdown files to extract entities and generate summaries.
+4. **Process Markdown Files**: Extracts entities and generates summaries from markdown files.
-5. **Save Data to Database**: The `database_manager.py` stores the extracted information (entities, summaries) in a SQLite database.
+5. **Save Data to Database**: Stores the processed information in a database.
-6. **Create Semantic Network**: The `network_creator.py` uses the information in the database to build a semantic network of entities, saving it as a `.graphml` file.
+6. **Create Semantic Network**: Builds a semantic network from the entities and saves it as a `.graphml` file.
+7.

+ **Create Taxonomy OPML**: Organizes entities into a hierarchy based on similarity and outputs as an OPML file.
-7. **Render Output Page**: The `template_renderer.py` formats the processed data into an HTML document using a mustache template.
+8. **Render Output Page**: Formats the processed data into an HTML document using mustache templates.
-8. **End**: The final step in the workflow, where the process concludes successfully.
+9. **End**: The final step in the workflow.

-The **Logging Setup** (represented as `logging` in the diagram) is a cross-cutting concern that interacts with all major steps of the process, ensuring that operations are logged throughout the application's execution.
+The **Logging Setup** is a cross-cutting concern that interacts with all major steps of the process, ensuring operations are logged throughout the application's execution.

-This workflow diagram provides a high-level overview of the application's process flow, making it easier to understand how information moves through the system and how the components interact with each other.
-You can use this diagram in documentation or as a guide for further development and debugging.
+This updated documentation includes the `taxonomy_creator.py` module and adjusts the Mermaid.js diagrams to reflect the taxonomy creation process as an integral part of the application workflow.
 ## Parts of the application

 ### `config_loader.py`